Market DataLast updated: March 2026

 Are these multiples applicable to larger companies?

-The multiples shown here are representative of SMEs with EBITDA between EUR 0.5M and EUR 5M.
+The multiples shown here are representative of Mittelstand companies with EBITDA between EUR 0.5M and EUR 5M.
 Larger companies (EBITDA > EUR 10M) typically achieve higher multiples due to lower risk, better diversification, and more institutional buyer interest.
 Platform acquisitions by PE funds are generally valued 1.0-2.0x higher than add-on acquisitions in the same sector.
 For companies above EUR 50M EBITDA, public market comparables and DCF valuations become more relevant benchmarks.